NicholasClooney/Quest-3-Related-Stuff/README.md

 # APK Extract & Install Toolkit for ADB

-Built to simplify the process of sideloading split APKs from Play Store apps
+Built to make it easy to extract APKs directly from the Play Store and sideload split apps onto your Quest 3, or any Android device, securely and efficiently.

-A friendly CLI toolkit that helps you extract APKs from one Android device (like an emulator or BlueStacks) and install them onto another (like your Meta Quest 3).
+This friendly CLI toolkit helps you pull apps from one device (like BlueStacks or an emulator) and install them onto another (like your Quest 3), without relying on third-party sources.

+Install a single app or an entire list with one command.
+Just provide the names, sit back, and let the script:

+Extract, Prepare, and Install.
+All in one go.

 ## 📑 Table of Contents